Last updated 03/27/2022

 Individualized Education Program (IEP)

-Telemedicine coverage applies to a child or youth who is MA eligible, has an IEP and the service provided is identified in the IEP.
-Whether the originating site is a home or school must be documented in the child’s health record.
-Limited to three visits per week per child or youth.
+Telehealth coverage applies to a child or youth who is MA eligible, has an IEP and the service provided is identified in the IEP.

 Non-Covered Services:

-- Electronic connections that are conducted over a website that is not secure and encrypted as specified by the Health Insurance Portability & Accountability Act of 1996 Privacy & Security rules (for example, Skype)
+- Electronic connections that are conducted over a website that is not secure and encrypted as specified by the Health Insurance Portability and Accountability Act of 1996 privacy and security rules (for example, Skype)

 - Scheduling a test or appointment